splunk/TA-microsoft-365-defender-advanced-hunting-add-on/README.md

 # MS Defender for Endpoint Advanced Hunting Add-on for Splunk

+## Introduction

+This add-on provides field extractions and CIM compatibility against the Endpoint datamodel for Microsoft Defender for Endpoint Advanced Hunting data.

 ## Installation

 Use the Splunk Add-on for Microsoft Cloud Services or Microsoft Azure Add-on for Splunk to ingest data.
+Pick one of these two apps to ingest the data:
+* Splunk Add-on for Microsoft Cloud Services (https://splunkbase.splunk.com/app/3110/)
+* Microsoft Azure Add on for Splunk (https://splunkbase.splunk.com/app/3757/)

 When setting the sourcetype/source choose either:
-* Source: azure_event_hub://Defender_Security_Center
+* Source: azure_event_hub://Defender_Security_Center (If using Microsoft Azure Add-on for Splunk)
-* Sourcetype: ms:defender:advancedhunting

-TODO: Find the right source for the MS Cloud Services Addon and add to props.conf and eventtypes.conf
+* Sourcetype: mscs:azure:eventhub:defender:advancedhunting (If using Splunk Add-on for Microsoft Cloud Services)

 ## Data Models